manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 If you add a CharacterController component to an object in Unity, you will see properties with similar names in the Inspector.
 To know what values to set for the ***ColliderCenter, ColliderRadius, and ColliderHeight***, you can simply add a CharacterController component to your custom vehicle's prefab root in Unity, and modify those values until it best fits the volume of your vehicle.
 We are sadly stuck with the built-in capsule collider of the CharacterController component at this point, since this is what TFP uses for drivable vehicles.
 A Capsule collider is limited in how well you can adjust it to the extents of your vehicle, just fit it as best as you can.
+**Note:** Make sure to remove that CharacterController component from you prefab before exporting, to not cause undesired effects in the game.

 ```XML
 <property name="ColliderSkinWidth" value="0.0001" />
 <property name="ControllerSlopeLimit" value="90" />